Set the standard.

 A flag captured by one person becomes a record that can be shared on multiple levels.
 Inspectors, agency staff, contractors, and CEI partners all open the same flag, view the same photos, and read the same notes.
 The conversation happens on the flag itself — not in someone's inbox.

-State DOT inspector · resolving a culvert documentation request with the prime contractor in 27 minutes — via flag, photo, and chat-in-flag — instead of the typical multi-day email thread.
+State DOT inspector · documentation dispute resolved with the prime contractor in 27 minutes

 Every year, workers are killed in road construction zones.